-The Biosensors Laboratory has three Alpha-MOS electronic nose instruments (Fox 4000 and two Fox 3000).
-Alpha-MOS was originally a spin out company that came from the fundametal electronic nose research which was undertaken initially at Warwick University.
-Alpha MOS develops and markets Electronic Nose (E-Nose) instruments to analyze odors and volatile compounds (VOC).
+The BSL has three Alpha-MOS electronic nose instruments (Fox 4000 and two Fox 3000).
+Alpha-MOS was originally a spin out company that came from the fundamental electronic nose research which was undertaken initially at Warwick University.
+Alpha MOS develops and markets Electronic Nose (E-Nose) instruments to analyse odours and volatile compounds (VOC).
 In a way similar to human nose, Electronic Noses (E-Noses) allow global analysis of the headspace (volatile compounds) generated by liquid, gaseous or solid samples.
-These odor analyzers consist of three main parts:
+These odour analysers consist of three main parts:

 - Sampling system,